geek-cookbook/geek-cookbook/docs/recipes/kubernetes/authentik.md

 {% include 'recipe-footer.md' %}

-[^1]: I use the bootstrap token with an ansible playbook which provisions my users / apps using the Authentik API
+[^1]: Yes, the lower-case thing bothers me too.
+That's how the official docs do it though, so I'm following suit.